marymacapagal/omgbillboard/README.md

 #OMGBillboard

 jQuery plugin for adding the old, blinds billboard effect to a set of images.
+(You can see a working demo here: http://labs.marymacapagal.com/omgbillboard/)

 ##Licensing
 Same license as jQuery (MIT).
 In a nutshell: you can use this plugin for free for any purpose you want.
 If it causes you any grief or damage, I'm not liable. (https://github.com/marymacapagal/omgbillboard/blob/master/MIT-License.txt)